-Woodford expenditures include schools, general government, roads, fire prevention, general and assessments/donations.
+Woodford expenditures include general government, roads, fire prevention, general and assessments/donations.
 Sources of income include local, State and federal sources.
 As in other communities, schools typically represent the largest percent of total municipal expenditures.
-In 2010 total municipal expenses (government and schools) was \$869,392 with schools amounting to 81.2% while municipal government was 18.8%.
-The Woodford's tax rate in 2010 is among the lowest in the State for both homestead (#3) and non-residential property taxes (#1).
-However, it should be pointed out that resident incomes and the value of residential properties also tend to be lower than other towns in the region.
+In 2022 total municipal expenses (general fund and highway) was \$203,714.56.
+Woodford's tax rate is among the lowest in the State, for both homestead (#3) and non-residential property taxes (#1). however, it should be noted that resident incomes and the value of residential properties also tend to be lower than other towns in the region.
 Overall, the town is in good financial shape and there are no major capital needs anticipated in the next several years.
-Notwithstanding this condition, unanticipated events such as tropical storm Irene can have a significant impact on small budgets such as Woodford's if State and federal reimbursements do not cover costs.
+Notwithstanding this condition, unanticipated events such as flooding or other natural disasters tropical storm Irene can have a significant impact on small budgets such as Woodford's if State and federal reimbursements do not cover costs.
 The figures used herein attempt to avoid duplications in how data is reported in the town and school financial reports but there could be a discrepancy.